Icon of the Annunciation, St. Catherine's Monastery

 The Icon of the Annunciation in St. Catherine's Monastery in Sinai, Egypt is an unusual Byzantine icon attributed to the late twelfth century.
 The Annunciation icon is an example of the late Komnenian-era style and was likely produced in Constantinople.
-The icon, tempera on wood, is one of the largest icons on display at St. Catherine's Monastery, at 61 cm high and 42.2 cm wide.
+The icon, tempera on wood, is one of the largest icons on display at Saint Catherine's Monastery, at 61 cm high and 42.2 cm wide.
 Very similar Annunciation icons exist to help establish the date of the Sinai icon.
-One at Kurbinovo in Yugoslavia, dated 1191, and the icon at Lagoudhere on Cyprus, dated 1192.
-The icon has distinctive elements that lead art historians, such as Evans and Wixom, to suggest the icon may have been produced at St. Catherine's Monastery itself rather than Constantinople.
+One at Kurbinovo in North Macedonia, dated 1191, and the icon at Lagoudhere on Cyprus, dated 1192.

+The icon has distinctive elements that lead art historians, such as Evans and Wixom, to suggest the icon may have been produced at Saint Catherine's Monastery itself rather than Constantinople.
 The Annunciation icon shares features found exclusively on other icons only at the Sinai monastery, such as the reflective circles scored in the surface of the gold and the grisaille medallion with the infant Christ on the Virgin Mary's breast.